Simple Mechanisms for Agents with Non-linear Utilities: Reduction Framework for Pricing-based Mechanisms

+We first show the implementation (\Cref{alg:meta theorem}) is DSIC, IIR and satisfies both identical payoff and identical feasibility properties.

-\begin{theorem} The mechanism $\widehat\mech$ defined in \Cref{def:implement model free} from the mechanism $\mech_L$ is a pricing-based model-free mechanism which is dominant strategy incentive compatible, individual rational and achieves the same payoff as the mechanism $\mech_L$ for linear agents. \end{theorem} \begin{proof} Since for each agent $i$, her type $\type_i$ is drawn from $\distribution_i$ and $\quant_i$ is drawn from $H_i$ condition on $\type_i$, the (unconditional) distribution of $\quant_i$ is uniform on $[0, 1]$.
+\begin{lemma} Given a deterministic, DSIC, IIR mechanism $\mech_L$ for linear agents, the mechanism $\mech$ from the implementation (\Cref{alg:meta theorem}) is DSIC, IIR, and satisfies identical payoff and identical feasibility properties in \Cref{thm:meta thm}. \end{lemma} \begin{proof} Since mechanism $\mech_L$ is deterministic and DSIC, \Cref{alg:meta theorem} is well-defined.
+Since for each agent $i$, her type $\type_i$ is drawn from $\distribution_i$ and $\quant_i$ is drawn from $H_i$ condition on $\type_i$, the (unconditional) distribution of $\quant_i$ is uniform on $[0, 1]$.
 Thus, from each agent $i$'s perspective, the other agents' quantiles are distributed independently and uniformly on $[0, 1]$.
-This agent faces a distribution over ex ante posted pricing that is identical to the distribution of ``critical quantiles'' in the mechanism $\mech_L$.
-Thus, the identical-payoff property of \Cref{def:model free} is satisfied.
-Since the distribution of $\quant_i$ is uniform on $[0, 1]$, the identical-feasibility property is satisfied by construction. \end{proof}
+This agent faces a distribution over ex ante posted pricing that is identical to the distribution of quantile thresholds in the mechanism $\mech_L$.
+Thus, DSIC and the identical payoff property is satisfied.
+Since $\mech_L$ is IIR, $\mech$ is also IIR.
+Finally, note that the distribution of $\quant_i$ is uniform on $[0, 1]$, identical feasibility property is satisfied by construction. \end{proof}

-\textsl{Remark.} \citet{AFHH-13} give a model-free mechanism that corresponds to marginal payoff maximization with the single agent ex ante optimal mechanisms (rather than the ex ante price-posting mechanisms).
-The advantage of our implementation (i.e.\ \Cref{def:implement model free}) with the ex ante price-posting mechanisms is two-fold.
-First, under a mild assumption (\Cref{def:ordinary good}) the price-posting payoff curves always satisfy the above monotonicity property and thus the reduction is simple.
-Second, the single-agent problems are simple and thus the whole mechanism is simple.

-\paragraph{Reduction of approximation guarantee through $\zeta$-closeness} In this part, we define $\zeta$-closeness for a single agent with non-linear utility (\Cref{def:zeta closeness}) which will later be used in our reduction framework.
-For linear agents, the ironed price-posting payoff curves equal the optimal payoff curves.
-For non-linear agents, however, the ironed price-posting payoff curves are not generally equivalent to the optimal payoff curves.
-The $\zeta$-closeness of an agent measures how close her ironed price-posting payoff curve is to her optimal payoff curve. \begin{definition} An agent's ironed price-posting payoff curve $\payoffHull$ is \emph{$\zeta$-close} to her optimal payoff curve $\payoffcurve$, if for all $\quant \in [0, 1]$, there exists a quantile $\correspondingquant \leq \quant$ such that $\payoffHull(\correspondingquant) \geq \sfrac{1}{\zeta} \cdot \payoffcurve(\quant)$.
-Such an agent is \emph{$\zeta$-close}. \end{definition}

-Based on the definition of $\zeta$-closeness, we present the meta-theorem (\Cref{cor:meta thm}): a reduction framework that extends the approximation of multi-agent mechanisms from linear utilities to non-linear utilities.